How to Adjust Audio Output Settings in Windows 11 (6 Ways) – Step-by-Step Guide

 Understanding Windows 11 Audio Output Settings

 Windows 11 introduced a redesigned Settings app that makes managing audio devices more intuitive than previous versions.
-The operating system allows you to control volume levels, switch between audio devices, configure spatial sound, and fine-tune individual app volumes — all from centralized locations.
+The operating system lets you control volume levels, switch between audio devices, configure spatial sound, and fine-tune individual app volumes — all from centralized locations.
 As a result, most users can handle everything they need without touching the legacy Control Panel.

 Advanced Audio Configuration Options